ISRCTN ISRCTN79265514

 What does the study involve?

 Participants will be randomly allocated to receive either daily vitamin D supplements or a placebo (dummy pill).
-Pills will be taken daily for three years.
-Assessments will be completed at the beginning of the trial, after six months, one, two and three years.
+Pills will be taken daily for two years.
+Assessments will be completed at the beginning of the trial, after six months, one, and two years.
 The trial is being run using an online platform, meaning that registration, consent and all assessments will be completed online.
-Participants will log into a study portal, called the PROTECT study, and complete all study tasks through their computer
+Participants will log into a study portal, called the PROTECT study, and complete all study

 What are the possible benefits and risks of participating?

 Participants in the treatment group may benefit from the dietary supplement through improvements to cognition if the trial is successful.
-All participants will be able to register on the national PROTECT cohort study as part of their involvement, which includes annual cognitive assessments and access to brain training games.
+All participants will be able to register for the national PROTECT cohort study as part of their involvement, which includes annual cognitive assessments and access to brain training games.
 There are no known risks to participants taking part in this study.

 Where is the study run from?